polydiaguiar/sustainability-data-driven-projects/agriculture-emissions-rice-culture/README.md

-## 🌾 **Project Title: Greenhouse Gas Emissions in Rice Cultivation: A Comparative Analysis with a Focus on Brazil**
+## 🌾 **Greenhouse Gas Emissions in Rice Cultivation: A Comparative Analysis with a Focus on Brazil**

 ### | **Objective**